Venkatadinesh56/hotel_booking/README.md

 - CSS
 - PHP
 ## Introduction
-    The project is about booking the rooms through this website and selecting the particular room and book throught the website
+    The project is about booking the rooms through this website and selecting the particular room and book throught the website.